puppetlabs/puppet-docs/source/puppet/5.4/subsystem_catalog_compilation.markdown

 ## The process of catalog compilation

 This description is simplified.
-It doesn't delve into the internals of the parser, model, evaluator, etc., and some items are presented out of order for the sake of conceptual clarity.
+It doesn't delve into the internals of the parser, model, evaluator, and so on.
+Some items are presented out of order for the sake of conceptual clarity.

 For practical purposes, you can treat Puppet apply nodes as simply a combined agent and master.